 What you’ll do: situation & role overview

 As a Program Coordinator for EYA’s Nature Stewards program, you’ll work closely with other coordinators and the Program Manager to lead land-based programs engaging youth to learn about plant medicine, Indigenous land stewardship, native plant horticulture, and habitat restoration (note: on our website these programs are called Native Plant Nursery, Rewilding Still Creek, Land Guardians, and Plants & People).
 You’ll design lesson plans and curricula, coordinate program logistics, and help to care for EYA’s program sites, including our nursery and greenhouse, habitat areas, and plant medicine gardens.
 The program is based in Strathcona Community Gardens and Renfrew Ravine.

 Are you an energetic and skilled facilitator?
 Do you have experience leading land-based programming for youth?
 We're looking for someone with strong knowledge of Indigneous plant medicine, native plant horticulture, and/or habitat restoration through lived experience and/or education of any form.
 Knowledge of trauma-informed practices and decolonizing practices, as well as local native plants and ecology, would be huge assets in this role.
 You’re also organized, creative, collaborative, a good communicator, and excited about land-based learning!

 EYA has health and safety policies in place to keep our staff and participants safe during the pandemic.
 Until BC’s provincial health orders change, you’ll be working from home with visits to EYA’s programming sites as required.

 How to apply

-E-mail a short cover letter and resumé (in one document) to Emily Keller, Executive Director with “Program Coordinator application” in the subject line: firstname.lastname@example.org
+E-mail a resume and short letter describing the experience and skills you would bring to this job and why you are interested in the role to Emily Keller, Executive Director with “Program Coordinator application” in the subject line: firstname.lastname@example.org

 Please indicate you saw this posting at GoodWork.ca.